Zac Efron Defeats Dwayne ‘The Rock’ Johnson In Twitter Competition, But The Rock Beat Him With ‘Baywatch’ Insults

 — CulturaOcio (@culturaocio) January 9, 2017

-In other news, Zac Efron may be the obsession of millions around the world, but he has never been an ambassador for fragrance campaigns: until now.
+In other news, Zac Efron may be the obsession of millions around the world, but he has never been an ambassador for fragrance campaigns, at least until now.
 In its latest fragrance campaign, Hugo Boss presents the Baywatch actor as its new ambassador, according to Cosmopolitan.

 In an ad promoting the new cologne campaign for the brand, Zac Efron announces that it’s his very first fragrance campaign.
 According to a representative from Hugo Boss, the company chose Efron because he’s sexier than any other man.
 Fair enough.